 The 2020 QES outlined in detail the activities of the various business divisions in the Supply Chain.
 For a more detailed overview, refer to the 2020 QES.
-A brief overview is provided below, with additional details related to the expansion of the boundary that has been added in 2021.
+A brief overview follows.

-4.1.
-WOODLANDS DIVISION (WOODLANDS)
+4.1 WOODLANDS DIVISION (WOODLANDS)

 Woodlands manages all aspects of supplying roundwood logs, pulpwood, and chips to internal and external customers.
-Woodlands is also responsible for all aspects of forest land management on 1.3 million hectares (3.5 million acres) of Freehold land and 1.0 million hectares (2.5 million acres) of New Brunswick provincial lands (Crown License 6 & 7).
+Woodlands is also responsible for all aspects of forest land management on 1.3 million hectares (3.2 million acres) of Freehold land and 1.1 million hectares (2.6 million acres) of government-owned Crown (public) land in New Brunswick (Crown License 7).

-4.2.
-SAWMILLS DIVISION (SAWMILLS)
+4.2 SAWMILLS DIVISION (SAWMILLS)